gbif/occurrence/aws-public-data.md

 GROUP BY kingdom
 ```

-5. Your results should show in the browser, and will be stored as CSV data in the S3 bucket you created
+5. Your results should show in the browser, and will also be stored as CSV data in the S3 bucket you created
 6. The amount of data scanned will be shown, which is used to calculate the billing (a few cents US for this query)